 Depending on your current and future requirements for commercial invoices, you could do one of the following:

-- Just make one for now and never again – fastest and simplest ways would be to create it by hand, using: paper and pen or a typewriter or MS Word or MS Excel and printing it out.
+- Just make one for now and never again – the fastest and simplest ways would be to create it by hand, using: paper and pen or a typewriter or MS Word or MS Excel and printing it out.
 Just make sure you add the minimum or mandatory fields (see above as a guide).
 Keep a copy for yourself; post one to the Buyer; add one to the outside of the consignment pack (for the logistics firms and customs authorities), and you may want to send a copy to your accountants, for book-keeping purposes too.
 It’s also worth trying EdgeCTP on the free trial and just make the invoice and run!
-We’d recommend doing this because EdgeCTP has a step-by-step guide on the data that needs to appear on a Commercial Invoice, which means you can be sure you’ve created the commercial invoice correctly + you can fire out copies to people electronically (PDF) at a click of a button… It’ll save your time (even initially).
+We’d recommend doing this because EdgeCTP has a step-by-step guide on the data that needs to appear on a CI, which means you can be sure you’ve created the CI correctly + you can fire out copies to people electronically (PDF) at a click of a button… It’ll save you time (even initially).

 - Make a Commercial Invoice now and again – there are numerous locations across the web that allow you to create free Commercial Invoices.
-However, if you want one that’ll save you time, money and effort in creating commercial invoices then look no further than EdgeCTP, because when you create a commercial invoice in EdgeCTP, the system will help you complete all the mandatory fields (and more); allow you to create printed and electronic (PDF) copies for emailing to various parties and seamlessly connect to your favourite accounting packages (e.g. Xero and FreeAgent) and copy the commercial invoice in the accounting package at the click of a button – super simple.
+However, if you want one that’ll save you time, money, and effort in creating CI then look no further than EdgeCTP, because when you create a commercial invoice in EdgeCTP, the system will help you complete all the mandatory fields (and more); allow you to create printed and electronic (PDF) copies for emailing to various parties and seamlessly connect to your favorite accounting packages (e.g. Xero and FreeAgent) and copy the commercial invoice in the accounting package at the click of a button – super simple.
 It also means the next time, since your products and customer contact details save in the system the first time, creating a commercial invoice is ultra-simple with product and customer details auto-populating with a few clicks.
 Here’s an example guide on how simple it is to use a product like EdgeCTP to create a Commercial Invoice.
 Remember EdgeCTP is free for 30 days, so give it a spin without any obligations.